izzako/izzako.github.io/index.md

 I am a research assistant at Monash University, Indonesia under Associate Professor [Derry Wijaya](https://www.monash.edu/indonesia/about/academic-staff/derry-wijaya).
 I obtained my Bachelor of Science in Mathematics from Institut Teknologi Bandung (ITB) in 2021 at the age of 18.

-My research interests consists of multilinguality, preference tuning, computational social science, and yeah tbh the range is pretty wide.
+My research interests consists of efficiency, multilinguality, preference tuning, and computational social science.

 Contact: musa[dot]wijanarko[at]monash[dot]edu